Stability of Kadomtsev-Petviashvili multi-line solitons: Estimates for the Cauchy integral operator

-Given a $d$-admissible scattering data $\mathcal S=\{z_n,\kappa_j, \mathcal D,s _c \}$, we shall derive uniform estimates of the CIO near $\kappa_j$ in this section.
-Major difficulties arise from singularities at $\lambda$ , $\kappa_j$, no good symmetries for a cancellation of the leading term of $s_c$, and the highly oscillatory non homogeneous phase function $\wp(x,\lambda)$ of the continuous scattering operator $T$.
+Because of singularities at $\lambda$ , $\kappa_j$, no apparent symmetries for a cancellation of the leading term of $s_c$, and the highly oscillatory non homogeneous phase function $\wp$ of the continuous scattering operator $T$, proof of Theorem \ref{T:basic} is not trivial and is the main technical estimate of this paper.
+Moreover, argument in the proof will be used in later sections.

+We make several observations and remarks to explain the strategy and the topology $W$ equipped at $\kappa_j$.
+To start, note the Cauchy integral operator is not singular. \begin{lemma} If $\phi\in L^p(D_z)$, $p>2$, then for $\nu=\frac {p-2}p$,